cflurin/homebridge-websocket/README.md

 {topic: "get", payload: {"name": "flex_lamp", "characteristic": "On"}}
 ```

-When hoembridge-websocket sends a `get` topic it expects a callback with the value within 2 seconds.
+When homebridge-websocket sends a `get` topic it expects a callback with the value within 2 seconds.

 **callback (output)**